AlexIronZ10/thetimejudge/README.md

 * **Real-time Monitoring:** Automatically captures the title of the active window every second.
 * **Modular Architecture:** Clean separation between the GUI, the tracking engine, and the data processor.
 * **Smart Filtering:** Search through your logs using keywords (e.g., "Chrome", "Excel", "Project X").
-* **Global Compatibility:** Export your reports to CSV with universal Excel support (UTF-16 LE).
+* **Enhanced Excel Compatibility:** Native UTF-16 LE export ensures that special characters and accents look perfect in Microsoft Excel across all regions.
 * **Dynamic Interface:** Multi-tabbed GUI with progress bars and system tray integration (Active/Stopped status icons).
-* **Data Integrity:** Auto-saves sessions and prevents data loss through incremental JSON logging in the "log" folder.
+* **Data Integrity:** Auto-saves sessions and prevents data loss through incremental JSON logging into a dedicated /logs folder.
+* **Smart Minimize to Tray:** If tracking is active, minimizing the app hides it to the system tray to stay out of your way.
+If not, it behaves like a standard window.

 ## 🚀 How to Use